Input data

 True

-and if so, we can see that 8 exons include protein coding sequences:
+and so we can see that 8 exons include protein coding sequences,

 >>> len(tx_coordinates.get_cds_regions())